 The poem consists of nineteen lines without metre or rhyme and is not written in the form of stanzas.
 In general, Larkin’s poetry contains pessimism while dealing with different subjects.
 However, the speaker in the poem feels happy to hear the song of the thrush and at the arrival of spring and the end of winter.
 The human psychology is well paralleled with the change of seasons.
 In winter, chill and long evenings bathe the houses the spring astonishes the “brickwork” reverberated by the voice of the thrush.

 The poem shifts to the view point of the speaker who anticipates the advent of spring.
 The phrase – “It will be spring soon” is repeated twice to give impetus to the joy of the speaker.
-This kind of reiterating is done by children who feel happy or when playing.
+This kind of reiterating is done by children who feel happy or when playing with utmost joy.
 The poet cleverly confesses that he is trying to reconcile with the child within.
 As an adult, he cannot remember the days of joy and feels that his childhood is monotonous.
 He cannot come to a reconciling moment but feels happy for no reason.
 Despite the absence of understanding, which is a bit pessimistic, Philip Larkin creates an emotional mixture of hope, joy and optimism with the ending.

 Overall, Philip Larkin produces a memorable poem with the song of the thrush, astonishing brickwork, unusual laughter and happy beginnings.
 Coming is a simple yet wonderfully meaningful poem that is Universal and can be connected with every human.